oseymour/ScraperFC/docs/source/fbref_examples.rst

     except:
         # Catch and print any exceptions.
         traceback.print_exc()
+    finally:
         # Again, make sure to close the scraper when you're done
         scraper.close()

 The output of ``scrape_match()`` can be a little confusing, but it contains a lot of information.
 There are 3 columns that are Pandas Series of Pandas